Deepakmukka1/golang-api-task/README.md

 The task is to develop a basic version of aInstagram.
 You are only required to develop the API for the system.

-Only libraries given in task are  used , no 3rd party library is used.
+Only libraries given in task are  used.

 ## Project structure